 Click create.
 You’ll be shown a service agreement, and when you click Yes to agree to its terms, you’ll be redirected to the container dashboard, which will show the code snippets for the first time.
 AtoM will produce these automatically from the container ID so you don’t need to copy them, and can close the dialog.

-- Once the tracking code is in place and PHP-FPM has been restarted, the tracking code snippets will be included in every page and you can start setting up tags to track events in your pages and getting reports in Google Analytics.
+- Once GTM and GA4 are configured, you can start setting up tags to track events in your pages and getting reports in Google Analytics.

 Tag Manager Variables¶

 In the following example we’re going to track Click events (buttons, links, etc).
 First we need to enable the built-in “Clicks” variables, and make a few other configuration changes.